What is a Sinus Lift?

 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

 A sinus augmentation is generally performed at Drs.
-Whitman, Martinez, Goldberg, Campbell, Tillery or Giglou‘s office, under local anesthesia.
+Whitman, Martinez, Goldberg, Campbell, Tillery, Giglou or True‘s office, under local anesthesia.
 Some patients may request oral or intravenous sedative medication as well.